Risk Management Tips For Property Managers

-Do you recommend property owners carry a minimum of $5,000,000 public liability insurance, or better still, do you recommend they take out a Landlord Insurance Policy which usually includes $20,000,000 of public liability cover along with rent default cover, malicious damage cover etc.
+- Ensure all property owners carry a minimum of $5,000,000 public liability insurance, however recommend they consider taking out a Landlord Insurance Policy which usually includes $20,000,000 of public liability cover along with rent default cover, malicious damage cover etc.

 5. Keep File Notes Of Conversations